 In 2015, Woodstock Neighborhood Association added an information kiosk in front of the Woodstock Community Center, developed in partnership with the Woodstock Community Business Association and made possible through grant funding from the City of Portland and SE Uplift’s Neighborhood Small Grants Program.

 Portland Parks and Recreation offers a variety of recreation activities and enrichment classes at the Woodstock Community Center, including Tae Kwon Do, Zumba (dance exercise), watercolor painting, and guitar lessons, plus an educational preschool.
-In addition, the Woodstock Neighborhood Association uses the center for monthly meetings and special events including neighborhood potlucks, the May plant sale, and a friendly-friendly Halloween party.
+In addition, the Woodstock Neighborhood Association uses the center for monthly meetings and special events including neighborhood potlucks, the Spring plant sale, and a friendly-friendly Halloween party.

 Due to budget constraints, the Woodstock Community Center does not have full-time staffing.
 Open hours vary monthly, and are posted on the door of the center.
 While preschool is in session, the center is open most weekday mornings and Monday nights 6-9pm.